 Don’t forget to figure this out!
 Try not to make it all on you; you’ll be doing enough that day!

-Add extra plastic storage containers, cling film, and ziplock bags to your grocery list so that you store leftovers and send stuff home with guests.
+Make sure to have extra plastic storage containers, cling film, and ziplock bags on hand so you can send stuff home with guests.